Laksam Upazila: Administration

-Laksham Upazila is divided into Laksham Municipality and seven union parishads: Azgora, Bakoi, Gobindapur, Laksam Purba, Kandirpar, MudafarGonj, and Uttarda.
-The union parishads are subdivided into 136 mauzas and 178 villages.
+Laksham Upazila is divided into Laksham Municipality and eight union councils: Azgora, Bakoi, Gobindapur, Laksam East, Kandirpar, Mudafargonj North, Mudafargonj South and Uttarda.
+The union councils are subdivided into 136 mauzas and 178 villages.

 Laksham Municipality is subdivided into 9 wards and 31 mahallas.

 Transport

-Laksam Railway Junction, on the Akhaura-Laksam-Chittagong Line, Laksam-Noakhali Line and Laksam-Chandpur Line is one of the two biggest junctions of Bangladesh.
-From here people go to Chandpur District, Noakhali District.
+Laksam Railway Junction, on the Akhaura-Laksam-Chittagong Line, Laksam-Noakhali Line and Laksam-Chandpur Line is one of the biggest junctions of Bangladesh.
+From here people go to Chandpur District and Noakhali District.

 Extinct mediums of transport

 Motor launch, bullock drawn cart, palanquin, horse drawn carriage.